bassammaged/burpsuite-contd/README.md

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request with your enhancements, bug fixes, or ideas.

-# burpsuite-contd
-This repository offers a Dockerized version of Burp Suite with GUI support, allowing seamless web vulnerability testing in an isolated, portable environment.